May 2019Transmittal 459

 is amending the capital plan rule to limit the scope of potential

-in the firm’s capital planning process (qualitative objection).
+deficiencies in the firm’s capital planning process (qualitative

 More...

-effective immediately, the Board will no longer issue a qualitative
+In particular, effective immediately, the Board will no longer issue

-objection under the capital plan rule to a firm if the firm has been
+a qualitative objection under the capital plan rule to a firm if the

 for four consecutive years, and the firm does not receive a qualitative